My Cross Country Ski Training

 This series shares my cross country ski training activities, and here we are in Week 11 of this training year.
 This is the third week of a 4-week block of training, and the highest volume week of the block.
 Because over 14 hours is a lot for me, I am making sure to keep my Level 1 workouts actually in that heart rate zone, so that I can accomplish the total hours as well as the two intensity workouts, plus a long overdistance workout at the end of the week.

-What's overdistance?
-Many coaches recommend that this workout should be 125 percent of the time it takes to perform the longest race the athlete is training for.
-Therefore, for me that would be between 2:15 and 3 hours of overdistance, since cross country ski races vary in duration depending on the speed of the snow (colder = slower vs. icy = faster!), difficult of terrain (hills and altitude anyone?) and also of course the distance traveled.
-I am not training for marathons, although many racers do very well at them with just the type of training program I am following.
-I do my best at races that last about 2 hours or less.
+In my training logs, you will notice that I usually do an overdistance workout once a week.
+What is overdistance?
+Many coaches recommend that this workout should be long and easy, at Level 1 (L1) and at a duration of about 125 percent of the time it takes to perform the longest race the athlete is training for.
+Therefore, for me an overdistance workout would last between 2:15 and 3 hours.
+It's important to consider that cross country ski races vary in duration, depending on the speed of the snow (colder = slower vs. icy = faster!), difficult of terrain (hills and altitude anyone?) and also of course the distance traveled.
+Currently, I am not training for marathons, although many racers do very well at them with just the type of training program I am following.
+I like races that last about 2 hours or less.
+However, when I was training for marathons, my longest overdistance workout was usually 4 hours long.
 (The photo shows my shock when I set a new course record at Indian River Biathlon!
 Next week, I'll show how I taper for this race.)

 So let's check out Week 11...

 |Week 11||AM/PM||Mode||3rd of a 4-Week Block: Goal hrs.
 14:15 of 47 hr.
 4-week Block A HIGH VOLUME WEEK||Hours|